MicrosoftDocs/xamarin-docs/docs/cross-platform/platform/fsharp/index.md

 ---
-title: "F#"
+title: "Using F# With Xamarin"
-description: "F# is a strongly-typed functional programming language designed to run on .NET" ms.prod: xamarin ms.assetid: 506410BD-F89C-4FEB-8915-760FE250A206
+description: "F# is a strongly-typed functional programming language designed to run on .NET.
+This document provides a high-level overview of its features and links to samples built with F#." ms.prod: xamarin ms.assetid: 506410BD-F89C-4FEB-8915-760FE250A206
 author: asb3993